Scholarship Basics and Tips: U.S. Department of Education

 You can’t apply for scholarships if you don’t know where to find them.
 Here’s a handy list of places you can get money from:

-- Scholarship websites like (my personal fave) and
+- Scholarship websites like or Going Merry

 - A college’s financial aid office (offers scholarships just for that specific college)

-- Community/religious organizations, local businesses, community foundations (you usually have a better chance of winning these because there’s a smaller pool of applicants)
+- Community/religious organizations, local businesses, and community foundations (you usually have a better chance of winning these because there’s a smaller pool of applicants)

 - Your employer or your parents’ employers